purplebase/purplestack/tools/content/CONTEXT.md

 ### Nostr MCP Server

-The `nostr` MCP server provides Nostr protocol reference and documentation for understanding NIPs, event kinds, and protocol specifications. **It is only useful when implementing a custom model**.
+The `nostr` MCP server provides Nostr protocol reference and documentation for understanding NIPs, event kinds, and protocol specifications. **It is only really useful when implementing a custom model**.

-### First prompt
+### CRITICAL: First prompt checklist

-**Do NOT skip this first step.**

 When a user makes the first prompt, and only during that very first prompt, you MUST ALWAYS: